Risebridge is currently operating a warming centre in Parksville at 223 Mills Street (behind Starbucks) December 2022

-The Oceanside Task Force on Homelessness was responsible for bringing the extreme weather shelter to this community and supplemented the funding provided by BC Housing required to operate the shelter.
-The coordination and activation of the shelter is volunteered by the SOS.
+The Oceanside Task Force on Homelessness was responsible for bringing an emergency shelter to the community in 2011 and supplemented the operating funding provided by BC Housing.

 The Salvation Army operated the shelter from 2011 to 2015 and contributed significant additional funding.
-During this time, the shelter was open for an average of 48 nights per winter with more than 504 individuals in total finding shelter during the worst weather.
+During this time, the shelter was open for an average of 48 nights per winter with more than 504 individual stays.

-In 2016, the Island Crisis Care Society assumed operation of the extreme weather shelter now located at 223 Mills Street in Parksville.
+In 2016-19, the Island Crisis Care Society assumed operation of the shelter, with the final two years at the Arbutus Grove Church.